jdabs/jdabs.github.io/_posts/2022-03-10-passing-the-aws-cloud-practitioner-cert.md

 ---
 layout: post
-title:  "How to pass the AWS Cloud Certifiction Easily"
+title:  "How to pass the AWS Cloud Certification Easily"
 author: "jdabs"
 ---